navarannan/navi_web_auto/PwC/README.md

 ```
 Windows OS
-Eclipse IDE for Java Developers for Windows
+JDK 1.8 for Windows
-JRE 1.8 for Windows
+ChromeDriver compatible with Chrome on your machine
-ChromeDriver 80.0.3987.106
+Maven
 ```
 ## Notes
 #### Check the version of chrome on local machine and download compatible chromedriver from